 Yep, we were “The Brady Bunch” of cats.
-When we met, we each had three rescue felines and when the time was right, brought their feline families together in holy matrimony.
+When we met, we each had three rescue felines and when the time was right, brought our feline families together in holy matrimony.
 We decided then on the name “Six Paws Farm” – one paw each for our rescues.

 From Small Farm to Animal Sanctuary

 In mid-2019, we made the decision that we wanted more for our small farm and more for our animals.
 We considered ourselves our own little rescue, our own little sanctuary for those animals, large and small, that needed a safe, loving home to spend the rest of their days (no matter how many those days are).
 So we began the process of turning the farm into an official 501(c)3 non-profit animal sanctuary.
 We prepared a mission statement, goals, a financial plan, a Board of Directors, and became an incorporated non-profit in North Carolina, then began completing our 501(c)3 paperwork.

 Then SURPRISE!
 Vanessa got a new job in West Virginia, so in January 2020, we bought a new 27-acre farm in Morgan County, WV and are starting that process all over again.
 Covid-19 slowed the process but eventually received our official 501(c)3 designation.
 We're keeping ourselves on track to having our new farm property be the perfect permanent home!

 The Sanctuary Today